amalsudhakar/Vendor_management_system_drf/README.md

     ```

 ## Api Endpoints:

-**VendorApp URLs:** Includes URLs from the VendorApp application.

-- POST /api/vendors/: Create a new vendor.
-- GET /api/vendors/: List all vendors.
-- GET /api/vendors/{vendor_id}/: Retrieve a specific vendor's details.
-- PUT /api/vendors/{vendor_id}/: Update a vendor's details.
-- DELETE /api/vendors/{vendor_id}/: Delete a vendor.
-- POST /api/purchase_orders/: Create a purchase order.
-- GET /api/purchase_orders/: List all purchase orders with an option to filter by vendor.
-- GET /api/purchase_orders/{po_id}/: Retrieve details of a specific purchase order.
-- PUT /api/purchase_orders/{po_id}/: Update a purchase order.
-- DELETE /api/purchase_orders/{po_id}/: Delete a purchase order.
-- GET /api/vendors/{vendor_id}/performance: Retrieve a vendor's performance metrics.
-- POST /api/token/: Generates a token with valid user credentials for API access.
-- POST /api/token/refresh/: Renews the token for continued API access without re-authentication.

-**Token Authentication URLs:** Endpoints for token-based authentication using Simple JWT.

-- /api/token/: Endpoint to obtain a token.
-- /api/token/refresh/: Endpoint to refresh an existing token.

-**Admin URLs:** Routes requests to Django's admin interface.

-- Accessible at /admin/.

-**Swagger Documentation URLs:** Endpoint URLs for API documentation using Swagger and ReDoc.

-- /swagger<str:format>: Provides JSON format of the API schema.
-- /swagger/: UI for Swagger documentation.
-- /redoc/: UI for ReDoc documentation.
+### VendorApp URLs:

+This section outlines the various endpoints available for interacting with the VendorApp, which manages vendors and purchase orders.
+The following URLs provide access to functionalities related to vendor management, purchase order handling, and performance metrics calculations within the Vendor Management System.

+1. **POST /api/vendors/: Create a new vendor.**
+   - Endpoint for creating a new vendor by providing details such as name, contact details, address, and a unique vendor code.
+Utilizes the `Vendor` model to create a new entry in the database.

+2. **GET /api/vendors/: List all vendors.**
+   - Retrieves a list of all vendors available in the system.
+Fetches data from the `Vendor` model and returns a collection of vendor details.

+3. **GET /api/vendors/{vendor_id}/: Retrieve a specific vendor's details.**
+   - Retrieves the details of a specific vendor identified by `{vendor_id}`.
+Fetches data from the `Vendor` model based on the unique identifier and returns the specific vendor's information.

+4. **PUT /api/vendors/{vendor_id}/: Update a vendor's details.**
+   - Updates the details of a specific vendor identified by `{vendor_id}`.
+Utilizes the `Vendor` model to modify the existing vendor's information.

+5. **DELETE /api/vendors/{vendor_id}/: Delete a vendor.**
+   - Deletes a specific vendor identified by `{vendor_id}`.
+Removes the vendor entry from the system using the `Vendor` model.

+6. **POST /api/purchase_orders/: Create a purchase order.**
+   - Creates a new purchase order by providing details such as purchase order number, vendor reference, order date, delivery date, items, quantity, and status.
+Uses the `PurchaseOrder` model to create a new purchase order entry in the database.

+7. **GET /api/purchase_orders/: List all purchase orders with an option to filter by vendor.**
+   - Retrieves a list of all purchase orders available in the system.
+Additionally, it offers an option to filter purchase orders by a specific vendor.
+Fetches data from the `PurchaseOrder` model and returns relevant purchase order details.

+8. **GET /api/purchase_orders/{po_id}/: Retrieve details of a specific purchase order.**
+   - Retrieves the details of a specific purchase order identified by `{po_id}`.
+Fetches data from the `PurchaseOrder` model based on the unique identifier and returns the specific purchase order's information.

+9. **PUT /api/purchase_orders/{po_id}/: Update a purchase order.**
+   - Updates the details of a specific purchase order identified by `{po_id}`.
+Utilizes the `PurchaseOrder` model to modify the existing purchase order's information.

+10. **DELETE /api/purchase_orders/{po_id}/: Delete a purchase order.**
+    - Deletes a specific purchase order identified by `{po_id}`.
+Removes the purchase order entry from the system using the `PurchaseOrder` model.

+11. **GET /api/vendors/{vendor_id}/performance: Retrieve a vendor's performance metrics.**
+    - Retrieves the performance metrics of a specific vendor identified by `{vendor_id}`.
+Utilizes the `Vendor` model's methods (`calculate_on_time_delivery_rate`, `calculate_quality_rating_average`, `calculate_average_response_time`, `calculate_fulfillment_rate`) to calculate and return the vendor's performance metrics.

+### Token Authentication URLs:

+Endpoints for token-based authentication using Simple JWT.

+- **/api/token/:**
+  - Endpoint to obtain a token for API access using valid user credentials.

+- **/api/token/refresh/:**
+  - Endpoint to refresh an existing token, allowing continued API access without re-authentication.

+### Admin URLs:

+Routes requests to Django's admin interface.

+- **/admin/:**
+  - Provides access to Django's built-in admin panel for managing system entities and configurations.

+### Swagger Documentation URLs:

+Endpoint URLs for API documentation using Swagger and ReDoc.

+- **/swaggerstr:format:**
+  - Provides the API schema in JSON format.

+- **/swagger/:**
+  - UI for Swagger documentation, offering interactive API documentation and testing.

+- **/redoc/:**
+  - UI for ReDoc documentation, providing a clean and organized view of the API documentation.

 ## Authentication